© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Newcastle Emlyn Castle is a scheduled monument protected by Cadw under reference CM085.
 View the official record →

-Newcastle Emlyn Castle is a medieval fortress sited on a bend of the River Teifi in Carmarthenshire.
+Newcastle Emlyn Castle is a medieval castle situated in Carmarthenshire, Wales, overlooking the River Teifi.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM085.

 Newcastle Emlyn Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Newcastle Emlyn Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM085.